 LORD, NEVER AGAIN!

-Let us take advantage of the ability to love that God has given us, in order to make specific resolutions, and not be satisfied with mere feelings.
+Let us take advantage of the ability to love what God has given us, in order to make specific resolutions, and not be satisfied with mere feelings.
 Let us say sincerely: Lord, never again, never again!
-Let us ask with faith that we and everyone on earth will learn to hate moral sin and to abhor deliberate venial sin, which has caused our God so much suffering.
+Let us ask with faith that we and everyone on earth will learn to hate mortal sin and to abhor deliberate venial sin, which has caused our God so much suffering.

 POWER OF THE CROSS